 Whipping cream only has 30% milk fat, so it’s a little lighter and a little more time sensitive.
 That means it won’t last as long before it deflates.

-If you’re serving it right away, especially if it’s going to melt on hot chocolate, using either type of cream will work.
+If you’re serving it right away, especially if it’s going to melt on thick hot chocolate, using either type of cream will work.

-Learning how to make whipped cream is so easy, you’ll wonder why you bother buying canned whipped cream.
+Learning how to make chocolate whipped cream is so easy, you’ll wonder why you bother buying canned whipped cream.

-You do, however, want to always start with cold cream.
+Always start with cold cream.
 Which is even better because then you don’t have to wait for it to come to room temperature.

 Make sure you’re using high quality cocoa powder.
 Since there are such few ingredients, you’ll really taste the quality of what you use.

 At this point, gradually add the powdered sugar and vanilla to sweeten up the cream.

 Keep beating on high speed until stiff peaks start to form.
 This means when you pull the beater straight up, peaks will form in the cream and will not fall over.

 This takes anywhere from 3-5 minutes, depending on the speed of your mixer (or your arm muscles).

 If the tops of the peaks do fall over, that is the soft peak stage, which means you still have a few more minutes of beating left.